goinvo/DigitalHealthServiceComponents/web/README.md

 _NOTE:_ The instructions below are written primarily for UNIX based operating systems.

 1. Make sure you have Node.js >14 installed.
 If you have different projects with different node requirements, a tool like [nvm](https://github.com/nvm-sh/nvm) can help you switch between versions.
 2. This project uses [yarn](https://yarnpkg.com/), a package manager.
-You can install yarn on your system with NPM, with the terminal command:
+You can install yarn globally on your system with `npm`, with the terminal command:

 ```
-npm install yarn
+npm install -g yarn
 ```

+(If the command does not work, you may need to run `sudo` infront of it, followed by your password as prompted.
+This is because `yarn` is being installed globally on your system.)

 3. To install dependencies, navigate into the `web` folder, and enter:

 ```
 yarn
 ```

+(If running this does not immediately work, close your terminal window and re-open it, so that the `yarn` command is added to the command line.)

 4. Now, whenever you want to run the project and develop, run: